studsio/core/docTut/Console.md

 ### rpi3

+By default, the rpi3 will use HDMI for the console.
+To override and use `ttyS0` you need to modify your `faninit.props` (make sure to run `fan studs asm` after):

+    # Override the controlling terminal (ttyAMA0, tty1, etc.)
+    tty.console=ttyS0

-On the Raspberry Pi 3, UART `ttyS0` is accessed via the GND, RXD, and TXD header pins:
+Then the cable can be connected to UART `ttyS0` via the GND, RXD, and TXD header pins:

 ![Wiring Diagram](console-rpi3.png)